 The sun shone as participants walked (or rode) the two-mile course around the historic town of Dorchester.
-Manager of Somerleigh Court, Graham Oakes, commented “Working and living with those affected by Alzheimer’s, I am always eager to do what I can to support those who are fighting the disease.”
+Somerleigh Court’s General Manager, commented “Working and living with those affected by Alzheimer’s, I am always eager to do what I can to support those who are fighting the disease.”

 Diane made the move to Somerleigh Court 5 years ago, and has never looked back.